dragonlock2/JABI/README.md

 Fun things to look into one day.

 - CAN DBC
-- DFU beyond USB for MCUboot
+- DFU options beyond USB for MCUboot
 - Alternative functions for pins
 - gRPC server on the microcontroller
     - may need to convert USB to a serial port or ethernet gadget
+- multiple USB interfaces for multiple clients (raw USB is \~25% faster than CDC-ACM)
 - Ethernet support
     - Listen for TCP on port 42069 and dispatch to a thread pool, refuse if all used
 - BLE and WiFi support (need to make a dev board)